Neon Indian: 2011–2013: Era Extraña and Errata Anex

 Recorded in Helsinki, Finland during the winter of 2010, Neon Indian's second studio album, Era Extraña (a Spanish-language title, literally "Strange Era" or "She Was Strange" or "She Was a Stranger", depending on the context), was released September 13, 2011 by Mom + Pop Music and Palomo's Static Tongues imprint.
 Soon after the album's release, the band embarked on a North American tour, featuring Purity Ring and Com Truise as opening acts.

 A short video filmed in Helsinki was released on April 20, 2011, featuring an excerpt from the track "Heart: Attack", the first of a three-part instrumental piece that appeared on the album.
 It was followed by "Heart: Decay" and "Heart: Release".

 On September 4, 2011, the album was made available to stream in full on NPR's "First Listen" for a limited time.

 The extended play Errata Anex was released on April 9, 2013, containing remixes of five tracks from Era Extraña by Optimo, Boyd Rice, Patten, Actress and Twin Shadow.
 Palomo said of the EP, "These remixes are a small collection found along the way of my year on the road while we were touring Era Extraña.
 The artists were chosen by whatever most consistently blared out of my headphones".

 Neon Indian contributed their song "Change of Coast" exclusively to the soundtrack to the video game Grand Theft Auto V, released on September 24, 2013.
 Their song "Polish Girl" was later added to the Xbox One, PlayStation 4 and PC versions of the game.

-2014–present: Vega Intl.
+2014–2019: Vega Intl.
 Night School

 On December 30, 2014, Palomo announced via his Instagram account that he was working on a new album, slated to be released sometime in 2015. the idea of Vega is intended to be really just dance music.
 Just true, one-speed — a clean, solid version of poppy, dance electronic music.
 It’s gonna have more groovy bass lines, more straightforward drums."

 On May 26, 2015, the single "Annie" was released.
 On August 13, 2015, Palomo revealed that the band's third studio album would be titled Vega Intl.
 Night School, which was released on October 16.
 At the same time, he also released "Slumlord", the second single off that album.
 Third single "The Glitzy Hive" was released on October 8.